-a) Credit risk
+Credit risk a)

 Credit risk is the risk of loss resulting from the failure of a borrower or counterparty to fulfill its payment obligations.
-Worsening or continued poor economic conditions could result in borrower or counterparty defaults or downgrades, and could lead to increased provisions or impairments related to the Company's general fund invested assets and an increase in provisions for future credit impairments which are included in insurance contract liabilities.
+Worsening or continued poor economic conditions could result in borrower or counterparty defaults or downgrades, and could lead to increased provisions or impairments related to terminal growth rate.
+The impairment loss was reclassified to discontinued operations (note 20).